DallasGale/Apple-UI-Exercise-React/README.md

-# Apple code challenge - UI Exercise using React
+# Apple code challenge - UI exercise using React

 Completed UI example of a minimilist navigation bar with active states & magic-line.